 An investigation of key issues in the study of the New Testament with a focus upon defending the truthfulness of the New Testament.
 Focused attention will be given to the Synoptic Problem, historical Jesus studies, the historicity of Acts, as well as theories of the development of New Testament Christology and claims of early, competing Christianities.

 The study of the accuracy and historical reliability of the New Testament is vital to the defense of Christianity.
 This course will explore current, key issues related to the truth-claims of the New Testament in order to defend the core of Christianity.
 In doing so, it will equip the student to defend the veracity of the New Testament against recent criticisms of its claims.

-Each exam will cover the Reading & Study material for the assigned module/week and the immediately preceding module/week.
-Exams 1 and 3 will contain 15 multiple-choice and true/false questions, 1 matching question, and 1 short essay question.
-Exams 2 and 4 will contain 20 multiple-choice and true/false questions and 1 short essay question.
-Each exam will be open-book/open-notes and have a 30-minute time limit.
+Each quiz covers the Learn material for the assigned module: week and the immediately preceding module: week.
+The first and third quizzes will contain 17 multiple-choice and true/false questions, 1 matching question, and 1 short essay question.
+The second and fourth quizzes will contain 21 multiple-choice and true/false questions and 1 short essay question.
+Each quiz will be open-book/open-notes and have a 30-minute time limit.
+(CLOs: C, D)